-M-F High School Student s: 5 Hours per Day SCHOOL Virtual Academy CREDIT 1,600 hours, 15 units per semester
+M-F High School Students: 3.5 Hours per day SCHOOL CREDIT

+Virtual Academy 1,600 hours, 15 units per semester

-Enter the exciting career of cosmetology and become a hairstylist, platform artist, salon owner, or one of many numerous opportunities available as a licensed 1,600 cosmetologist.
-In hours (approximately 58 weeks), students learn all of the things necessary to take the California State Board Examination course of study: cutting, setting, coloring, permanent waving, and chemical relaxing of hair; artificial nails, manicuring, and pedicuring; and facials and makeup.
+Enter the exciting career of cosmetology and become a hairstylist, platform artist, salon owner, or one of many numerous opportunities available as a licensed cosmetologist.
+1,600 In hours (approximately 58 weeks), students learn all of the things necessary to take the California State Board Examination course of study: cutting, setting, coloring, permanent waving, and chemical relaxing of hair; artificial nails, manicuring, and pedicuring; and facials and makeup.
 Available to men and women at least 16 years of age who have completed 10th grade.

-\ ROP classes are available to all district students.
+ROP classes are available to all district students.
 Students are responsible for their own transportation to classes.